The Future Of Work

 Technology actually changes the way how we interact with the world.
-The advent of machine learning, augmented reality and AI are the progression of the way we interact with the world itself.
+The advent of machine learning augmented reality and AI is the progression of the way we interact with the world itself.

 The future of work is actually quite bright if we keep the benefits of such technologies in mind.